HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Nested String Concatenations using Snowflake CONCAT

-As you can see, by nesting Snwoflake concat functions, we concat COL1 and COL2 values while also prefixing and suffixing additional strings.
+As you can see, by nesting Snowflake concat functions, we concat COL1 and COL2 values while also prefixing and suffixing additional strings.

 When to Use CONCAT Function?

-Here are a few key use cases that can help clarify appropriate applications for Snowflake concat function:
+Here are a few key use cases that clarify appropriate applications for the Snowflake CONCAT function:

-• Combining text columns with string literals like IDs, names, or messages
+• Combining text columns with string literals like IDs, names, messages or binary headers.

-• Custom building string outputs for display purposes
+• Building customized string outputs for display or reporting purposes.

-What is the difference between CONCAT_WS and CONCAT Snowflake?
+What is the Difference Between CONCAT_WS and CONCAT in Snowflake?

 An important alternative to understand is CONCAT_WS which stands for Concatenate With Separator.
 The _ws version allows explicitly defining a separator string between the concatenated values.